Far Horizons

 Far Horizons: All New Tales from the Greatest Worlds of Science Fiction is an anthology of original science fiction stories edited by Robert Silverberg, first published in hardcover by Avon Eos in May 1999, with a book club edition following from Avon and the Science Fiction Book Club in July of the same year.
 Paperback and trade paperback editions were issued by Eos/HarperCollins in May 2000 and December 2005, respectively, and an ebook edition by HarperCollins e-books in March 2009.
 The first British edition was issued in hardcover and trade paperback by Orbit/Little Brown in June 1999, with a paperback edition following from Orbit in July 2000.

-The book has also been translated into Spanish.
+The book has also been translated into Dutch, French, Polish and Spanish.

 Summary

 The anthology contains eleven short works by various science fiction authors, including one by the editor himself, together with an introduction explaining the project by the editor and an introduction and occasionally an afterword to each story by its author.
 Each story was original to the anthology and set in one of the principal fictional universes of each author (the exact ones are noted in the Contents section below).
 Silverberg was also the editor of the Legends anthologies, which similarly contain new short works by fantasy authors set in those authors' fantasy universes.
 Four authors (Card, Le Guin, McCaffrey, and Silverberg) had stories included in both collections.